cs573-24s/a2-DataVis-7Ways/README.md

 I used a slider with the ability to "play" an animation to switch from year to year.
 This allows the user to see how the diversity of each island changed from year to year.

+### Isolate Species Selection in Vega-Lite

+I was able to add interactivity to the Vega-Lite chart by adding functionality to show one species at a time when the user selects a certain species.
+When one species is selected, all of the others are greyed out to give better visibility.